bmir-radx/radx-reporter/README.md

 # RADx Data Hub Content Reporter

 The RADx Data Hub Content reporter is a Python package used to aggregate counting statistics on the contents of the RADx Data Hub.
 At the basic level, the reporter tool dumps a report in JSON format that counts the number of studies belonging to controlled terms in several categories, including the RADx Program (DCC) and Study Domain.
+The reporter effectively performs map-reduce using ontology terms as keys.

 ## Requirements